-- MA with a major in Greek, Latin or classics, or the equivalent of a minimum of 21 hours of graduate work in the language(s).
+- MA with a major in Greek, Latin, classical archaeology, classics, or the equivalent of a minimum of 21 hours of graduate work in the language(s).
 Reading knowledge of Greek and Latin and a reading knowledge of German and French (or Italian)

 - Minimum GRE score: no minimum

 Minimum TOEFL Scores Internet-based test (iBT) Paper-based test (PBT) 61 500

 To the Graduate School